 Some level of automation can be very helpful in everyday life, but due to its compulsive nature, it leaves very little room for free choice.
 When allowed to dominate, this turns a human being into an automated being, sleepwalking through life, and ultimately results in us not really living our own lives, but instead a life dictated by the autopilot.

 When most of our life is run by this automated ‘autopilot’, we call this the ego or the pseudo-self.
-This reaction-based self involves all of the inner reactions, positive and negative inner self-talk, for example “I am Helena.
+This reaction-based self involves all of the inner reactions, positive and negative inner self-talk, for example, “I am Helena.
 I am a doctor.
 I’m a businesswoman.
 I’m an entrepreneur.
 I’m beautiful.
 I’m ugly.
 I’m fat.
 I’m thin.
 I’m productive.
 I’m lazy.”
 These are actually not our real identities.
 All of these “I’s” are not actually the real you.
 These are different kinds of descriptions of a situation, a complex, or something given to you by society.
-It’s not only genes that are passed down through the generations, but also all of these patterns, our reactions. beliefs and world views too.
+It’s not only genes that are passed down through the generations, but also all of these patterns, our reactions, beliefs and world view too.
 It’s one of the strangest paradoxes, that we know our reactions but not ourselves.
-That’s why Plato, Socrates and most ancient wisdom traditions have highlighted the importance to “know thyself”.
+That’s why Plato, Socrates, and most ancient wisdom traditions have highlighted the importance to “know thyself”.

 Awareness forms the basis of all our intra-personal skills.
 Learning to use and lead our internal instruments includes knowing what our attention is focused upon.
-This is the pre requisite to effective self-leadership – being aware of the whereabouts of your attention – the most valuable asset of the 21stcentury.
+This is the prerequisite to effective self-leadership – being aware of the whereabouts of your attention – the most valuable asset of the 21stcentury.
 If it just continues to randomly fall on the most prominent stimuli, the “monkey-mind” process, we will remain under the influence of those stimuli, becoming dependent and powerless.

 Intrapersonal skills are based on knowledge and understanding about what goes on inside of us and consist of three meta-systems as described in detail above; emotions, thoughts, and awareness.
 To create a meaningful life, enhance productivity and nurture happiness, these three systems need to seamlessly cooperate with each other and the physical body under the orchestration of the chief commander, the Self.

 Learning intrapersonal skills is the opener of other skills, much like learning to read opens access to a lot of knowledge and therefore enables the development of new knowledge and understanding.
-In this sense intrapersonal skills form the pathway for a successful career, yet people lack knowledge about these skills due to their absence in current educational curriculum – we are not taught about how to be mentally fit.
+In this sense, intrapersonal skills form the pathway for a successful career, yet people lack knowledge about these skills due to their absence in the current educational curriculum – we are not taught about how to be mentally fit.

 Through learning intrapersonal skills people will gain a deeper understanding of themselves.
 Once we take the first step to begin to understand why we are the way we are, we can set forth a pathway towards better mental wellness.
 When paying attention to the intra-personal, we will at some point find ourselves at the beginning of yet another developmental phase – how to effectively release and discontinue dysfunctional and harmful complexes altogether?
-According to the unique ‘Human 2.0’ program developed by Villido, this is not only possible, but in fact normal for every human being.
+According to the unique ‘Human 2.0’ program developed by Villido, this is not only possible but in fact normal for every human being.